GovTechSG/seed-docs-new/onboard-device/public-officer.md

 10. Check your inbox (organisational email address) to see if you have received the successfully onboarded email.

-?> If you do not receive this email after two hours, submit an [incident request](https://go.gov.sg/seed-techpass-support).
+?> If you do not receive this email after two hours, raise a [support request](https://go.gov.sg/seed-techpass-support).

 </details>